trz42/eessi-bot-software-layer/README.md

 Open the page https://github.com/settings/apps and then click on the icon left to the name of the GitHub App for the EESSI bot or the "Edit" button for the app.
 Near the end of the page you will find a section "Private keys" where you can create a private key by clicking on the button "Generate a private key".
 The private key should be automatically downloaded to your local computer.
 Copy it to the `bot machine` and note the full path to it (`PATH_TO_PRIVATE_KEY`).

-For example: the private key is in the LOCAL computer.
-To copy it to the bot machine
+For example: the private key is on your LOCAL computer.
+To transfer it to the `bot machine` run
 ```
 scp PATH_TO_PRIVATE_KEY_FILE_LOCAL_COMPUTER REMOTE_USERNAME@TARGET_HOST:TARGET/PATH
 ```
-the `TARGET/PATH` of the bot machine should be noted for PATH_TO_PRIVATE_KEY.
+the `TARGET/PATH` of the bot machine should be noted for `PATH_TO_PRIVATE_KEY`.

 ### <a name="step5.4"></a>Step 5.4: Create the configuration file `app.cfg`